gallo-json/cryptocurrency-blockchain/README.md

-# Basic Blockchain Cryptocurrency Implementation in Java
+# Blockchain for a Cryptocurrency

-Based on the Bitcoin blockchain.
+A blockchain implementation in Java for a cryptocurrency.
+The blockchain is modeled after the Bitcoin chain.

+## Date

+Late October of 2020.
+10th grade.

+## How does it work?

+It is a command line interface over the blockchain to:

+- Be either a miner or just a listening node (pulling the blockchain real time, but not mining)
+- Mine the pending transactions into a block
+- Make a transaction
+- View blockchain
+- View your balance

+## Tech Stack

+- Java Programming Language
+- Java OOP (inheritance)
+- Gradle

-## Functionality
+## Specs

+I tried to make this cryptocurrency as robust to my abilities.
+This included signing transactions, validating blocks in a chain, and a basic P2P network.

 ### Keys

 - secp256k1 key cryptography
 - SHA256withECDSA transaction signature algorithm

-### Comand-line interface to:

-- Be either a miner or just a listening node
-- Mine the pending transactions into a block
-- Make a tranaction
-- View blockchain
-- View your balance

 ### Blockchain

 - Blocks are stored in an `ArrayList`
 - Blocks hashed with SHA256 algorithm
+- Blocks mined like in Bitcoin (specified number of zeros at the beginning of hash)

 ### Peer to peer network

-- Only localhost
+- Only on LAN (localhost)
 - Can connect and listen to other peers, assigning you a port
 - Miners can broadcast newly mined blocks to other nodes (only full nodes, not other miners, for now)